-One of the great myths of modern Australian politics — that punishing refugees and asylum seekers is good politics — has its origins in John Howard’s 2001 election victory, which many commentators attributed to his tough treatment of boat arrivals.
+One of Australia’s great myths — that punishing refugees and asylum seekers is good politics — goes back to John Howard’s 2001 election victory, which many commentators attributed to his tough treatment of boat arrivals.
 Hostility towards “boat people” certainly existed before then, but the fact that Howard won that election against all odds (or so the myth goes) turbocharged the belief that this was a politically potent issue.

 Even then it was a close-run thing.
 With election day looming, a trend back to Labor began showing up in the polls.
-If the campaign had run for two more weeks, Kim Beazley could well have become prime minister, and a completely different legend would have been created.
+If the campaign had run for a few more weeks, Kim Beazley could well have become prime minister, and a completely different legend would have been created.

 Tony Abbott swallowed the myth whole.
 In mid 2010, still learning the ropes as opposition leader, he promised to revive Howard’s Pacific Solution and reintroduce temporary protection visas.
 Before the announcement, the parties had been level-pegged on 50 per cent; over the following fortnight, six polls taken by four pollsters found that the Coalition’s two-party-preferred figure had slipped by an average of one percentage point — not enough to pin a trend on, but hardly a resounding endorsement of the new policy.
 In the following weeks, the Coalition lost more support.

 Two years later, after he was elected prime minister, Tony Abbott managed to “stop the boats.”
 The polls momentarily lifted, then resumed their grim trajectory.
 After a run of thirty bad Newspoll results, Abbott was replaced by Malcolm Turnbull, who not only persisted in treating offshore detainees harshly but also went on to give his zealous, high-profile immigration minister extra duties.
 Twenty-one more Newspolls later, there’s little to suggest that this has been a vote-winner either.